viscid-hub/Viscid/doc/plot_options.rst

-ylabel         str               Specific label for the y axis majorfmt       ticker.Formatter  Formatter for major axes (x and y) minorfmt       ticker.Formatter  Formatter for minor axes (x and y) majorloc       ticker.Locator    Locator for major axes (x and y) minorloc       ticker.Locator    Locator for minor axes (x and y) datefmt        str               date format string in the datetime.strftime format timefmt        str               time format string in the datetime.strftime format
+ylabel         str               Specific label for the y axis majorfmt       ticker.Formatter  Formatter for major axes (x and y) minorfmt       ticker.Formatter  Formatter for minor axes (x and y) majorloc       ticker.Locater    Locater for major axes (x and y) minorloc       ticker.Locater    Locater for minor axes (x and y) datefmt        str               date format string in the datetime.strftime format timefmt        str               time format string in the datetime.strftime format
                                  (used for timedeltas)